Josiah-Wami/Gesture-Control-Robot-Arm./README.md

 ---

 ### How It Works
-1. **Hand Movement** – A webcam captures the gesture.
+1. **Hand Movement** – The webcam captures the hand gesture as an input.
-2. **Processing on Raspberry Pi** – The Pi receives the image and prepares it for analysis.
+2. **Display Input** – The detected hand gesture is shown on a window.
-3. **Display Input** – The detected gesture is shown on a monitor for confirmation.
+3. **Processing on Raspberry Pi** – The Pi receives the image and prepares it for analysis.
-4. **Python Analysis** – Python scripts translate gestures into commands (e.g., fist = close, palm = open).
+5. **Python Analysis** – Python scripts inside the raspberry pi translate the hand gestures into commands (Left and right).
-5. **Command Transmission** – Commands are sent to the robotic arm’s servos.
+6. **Command Transmission** – The commands are sent to the arduino borad on the robotic arm for excuation.
-6. **Output Action** – The robotic arm performs the movement in real time, mirroring the user’s gesture.
+7. **Output Action** – The robotic arm performs the movement in real time.

 ---